vassilux/toasterlovin.com/source/_posts/2013-08-20-freelancer-phone-system.markdown

 There are also some nominal setup costs that you'll incur through Flowroute.
 They'll charge you $1.00 per phone number to get service started with them, plus an additional $7.50 per phone number that you want to have ported over (porting a phone number is when you transfer an existing phone number from one provider to another).

-Now let's take a look at your recurring costs, 'cause really, this is what matters.
+Now let's take a look at your recurring costs, 'cause really, that's what matters.
 The $200 you spend on a phone should be amortized over a long time and work out to a miniscule monthly cost.
 If you keep your phone for 5 years, that works out to $3.33 per month.
 And that's before you sell the fuckin' thing on eBay.

 Each phone number is going to cost you $1.25 per month, plus an additional $1.39 per month if you want to be able to dial 911 from that number.
 Incoming calls cost 1.2 cents per minute; unlimited incoming is $6.25 per phone number per month.
 Outgoing rates are based on destination.
 It's 0.98 cents per minute to the [contiguous United States][US48] & Canada.
 For the rest of the world, see [Flowroute's outbound rates][outgoing-rates].

 So those are all the costs, with one big caveat: you need a server which is permanently connected to the Internet.
 This whole deal really only makes sense if you already have one.
-If you add the monthly cost of a VPS, it ends up making more sense just paying for a phone line through your local telco.
+If you add the monthly cost of a [VPS][vps], it ends up making more sense to just pay for a phone line through your local telco.

 # Configuration